| Title: | Representation of DET Curve with Confidence Intervals |

 relative amplitude of the intensity at each molecular mass/charge (M/Z)

 identity.
-There are total 15154 M/Z identities.
+There are 15154 M/Z identities in total.
 The intensity values were

 normalized according to the formula: where